lovishhamal/Quiz-application/README.md

 cd into quiz and type npm install cd ..(root folder) and type yarn run dev

+please note you have to add atleast two questions to initialize the quiz.

 server runs on port 5000 and react run on port 3000